You Won’t Believe Wherea Command Economy Tends To Exist Under A

 The Planning Process

 Every command economy starts with a plan.
-In the Soviet Union, this was the Gosplan.
-Here's the thing — in China, it was the State Planning Commission.
-Today, it’s less rigid in some places, but the principle holds No workaround needed..
+In real terms, in the Soviet Union, this was the Gosplan.
+Think about it: in China, it was the State Planning Commission.
+Today, it’s less rigid in some places, but the principle holds Surprisingly effective..

 The government looks at the resources available—labor, raw materials, machinery—and decides what the country needs.
-Which means make the tractors.
-Build the factories first.
-Now, usually, the priority is heavy industry.
+Usually, the priority is heavy industry.
+Which means build the factories first.
+Make the tractors.
 Then, maybe, worry about consumer goods later.

 Allocation and Pricing